Board of Directors

 Before joining Aimia, Mr. Adams was Senior Vice President and Chief Financial Officer at Photowatt Technologies Inc. Prior to Photowatt, he acted as Senior Vice President Finance and Chief Financial Officer of SR Telecom Inc. Mr. Adams has also previously held a variety of executive positions at CAE Inc., a global market leader in the production of flight simulators and control systems.
 Prior to these roles, Mr. Adams held a number of progressively senior roles with the Bank of Nova Scotia and Clarkson Gordon (Ernst & Young).Mr.
 Adams is a CPA, CA and holds a Bachelor of Commerce and Finance Degree from the University of Toronto and has completed the Stanford Executive Program.

-Ms. Atkins previously served, until the end of 2018, as a board member of KPMG Canada LLP’s Board of Directors, and served on the Acquisitions and Admissions and Succession committees.
+Ms. Atkins previously served, until the end of 2018, as a board member of KPMG Canada LLP’s Board of Directors, and its Acquisitions and Admissions and Succession committees.
 Ms. Atkins served as a Partner at KPMG Canada from 2006 until early 2019 and was previously a Partner at KPMG Netherlands until she moved to Canada in 2006.

 Ms. Atkins has extensive experience in M&A and post-merger integration, as well as transaction and deal advisory.
+She is past member of the board, and chair of the Audit Committee, of Calgary Economic Development.
 Ms. Atkins is a member of the Executive Committee of the Calgary Chapter of the Institute of Corporate Directors (ICD) and is an Alumni of, and guest speaker with, ICD’s Director Education programme at the University of Calgary, Haskayne School of Business.

 In addition to her CPA, CA and ICD.D designation, Ms. Atkins holds a Bachelor of Business Administration in Finance from Acadia University and a Masters of Business Administration from Dalhousie University.